-Lock Rename When ticked Locks all objects for Renaming.
-Do you really want your Sound Effects play.
+Lock Rename When ticked Locks all objects for Renaming (in Media Manager and Libraries).
+Do you really want your SFX Library entries to be renamed by anyone who can access it?

+Open/Audition Opens highlighted (selected) Clip or Composition in the Trimmer and begins audition play.
 Opens highlighted (selected) Shelf

-Library entries to be renamed by anyone who can access it?

-Open/Audition Opens highlighted (selected) Clip or Composition in the Trimmer and begins audition